 I also put together a video showing you an example of a two layered iron on vinyl project from start to finish.

 Here is another question I have been asked.
 What if you type up someone’s name and then want to make every letter a different color or layer.
 How would you do that?
 And how would you tell the Cricut to cut all of the red letters from the same mat of red cardstock?

 You would type up the name, and then use the Ungroup button to separate the letters so instead of being one word/name they are now separate individual letters.
 Click on each letter and change it to the color you want it to be.
 If two of the letters are red, the Cricut will sort out your letters for you by color when you click the Make It button.
 It would then cut all of the red letters at the same time from the same piece of red material.

-I hope this helped you to understand the Layers Panel in Cricut Design Space.
+I hope this helped you to understand the Cricut Design Space layers.
 Keep following me and join my Teach Me Cricut Design Space group on Facebook!